epomatti/azure-load-balancer/README.md

 terraform apply -auto-approve
 ```

-## Testing
+## Using the Load Balancer

-The solution will be deployed with NGINX.
+The solution will be deployed two virtual machines running NGINX.

 Simply call the LB public IP and port: